 Not surprisingly, peers and bosses placed more importance on “working across boundaries” than direct reports did (who are themselves mid- to senior-level managers).
 For peers and bosses, “understanding the enterprise” was also in the Top 7 — for direct reports, “vision” held a top spot.

-But functional leaders cannot ignore the lower ranked competencies.
+Functional leaders cannot ignore the lower ranked leadership competencies.

 For example, self-awareness is critical to understanding how to improve your influence and executive communication.
 Second, the importance of a competency is dependent on the current role and the organization.
 Leading globally, for instance, was lowest on the list overall but was given higher importance in situations where leaders were in global roles in a global organization.